-The training focused on the legal aspects of the Convention from the perspective of the GCLME region and its implementation regionally.
+Part of the training focused on the legal aspects of the Convention from the perspective of the GCLME region and its implementation regionally.
 The aim of the workshop was to provide an input to the Regional Strategic Action Programme on the Convention, adopted by the Regional Task Force in Abidjan, July 2009.

-Each of the 16 GCLME project countries nominated one government employee to the workshop.
+Each of the 16 GCLME project countries nominated one participant to the workshop, all of whom were sponsored by the International Maritime Organization with a funds from the GCLME project.